-In the past week, the seven-day moving average for influenza notification rates increased in all regions (Figure 6).
+In the past week, the seven-day moving average for influenza notification rates increased or remained stable in all regions, except for the Great Southern and Pilbara regions where the rate decreased (Figure 6).

 Figure 6.
 7-day moving average of influenza notification rates per 100,000 people by health region, WA, 2025 YTD